 Step 2: Copy the Public URL

-On next screen, you got an option to publish your docs as a webpage.
+On the next screen, you got an option to publish your docs as a webpage.
 Click on the “Publish” button to get a public URL.
-Copy the URL and paste it in the address/URL box.
+Copy the URL and paste it into the address/URL box.

 Step 3: Save as Image

 After you paste your link to the address box, you’ll see a webpage published version of your document.
 Hover to the image and right-click and click on “Save as image.”
 Before saving your image, provide an appropriate name to your image for SEO purposes.